Introduction to Data Modeling Techniques

 A data model refers to the process of creating a conceptual representation of data entities, their relationships, and the rules governing these relationships.
 It involves designing a blueprint that defines how the data is organized, stored, and accessed within a database or information system.
 By capturing the essential elements and characteristics of the data, a data model serves as a foundation for data management, application development, and business intelligence.

-Key Components and Elements of Data Models
+Key Components and Elements of Data Modeling Techniques

 Data modeling consists of several key components that are essential to manage data.
 These include: